 By stimulating both the right and left sides of the brain during the training process, experts believe that abacus and image abacus training is the key to optimal learning capability.

 Will it pose as a challenge to learn abacus if my child is left-handed?

 The uniqueness of CMA's two-hand four-finger abacus system will train students to be able to manipulate the abacus beads using fingers with dexterity.
 Being left-handed means the child will need a little practice to be able to manipulate the beads on the abacus using the right hand skilfully.
 After perfecting the technique of using the right hand to manipluate the beads, they will then combine both the left and right hands to manipulate the beads when calculating questions involving formulas.

 Can my child enrol and join an existing class in the middle of a term?
-Will my child be able to follow ongoing lessons?

 Yes, your child may still be able to join an existing class in the middle of a term provided there are still spots available.
 CMA provides a unique learning environment where individual students learns at their own pace with personalised teaching using carefully designed teaching materials catering to their needs and progress.

 Furthermore, your child will also be able to follow ongoing lessons.
 You will see an interesting phenomenon in CMA as students of different ages with different level of skills embark on the course in the same classroom using different learning materials pitched at individual progress.

 How many students are there in a class?